+(c) Geographical indications

-(b) Geographical indications: Producer groups, public institutions and organizations as well as professional organizations accepted as public institutions regarding the product or geographical area of the product, associations, foundations and cooperatives operating for public interest in relation to the product or authorized to protect the economic interests of their members, or the relevant manufacturer can be the applicant for a geographical indication .
+Producer groups, public institutions, and organizations as well as professional organizations accepted as public institutions regarding the product or geographical area of the product, associations, foundations, and cooperatives operating for public interest in relation to the product or authorized to protect the economic interests of their members, or the relevant manufacturer can be the applicant for a geographical indication.

-(c) Plant variety rights
+(d) Plant variety rights

 The developer is entitled to file an application.
-During the opposition proceedings, parties can file oppositions based arguments arising from the ownership of acquired and actual rights.
+During the opposition proceedings, parties can file oppositions based on the arguments arising from the ownership of acquired and actual rights.
 If the office is satisfied with the evidence, the application is rejected.

-(d) Procedure for registration
+(e) Procedure for registration